 Well-planned and accessible debates and forums are important events that enable voters to have their concerns addressed by political leaders and candidates running for office.
-Moreover, such events give candidates an opportunity to disseminate information, share and critique evidence, and express differing ideologies-fundamental actions that support the democratic process and provide voters with the information they need to make informed choices at the ballot box.
+Moreover, such events give candidates an opportunity to disseminate information, share and critique evidence, and express differing ideologies-fundamental actions that support the democratic process and provide voters with information they need to make informed choices at the ballot box.

 Much research and news coverage of political debates has focused on presidential debates and much of this information points to the viability of these events as providing information to constituents.
-A distinct difference between the national events and local and state-wide campaigns--candidate or issue--is the significance of place.
-When running for office or discussing legislation, the constituents are neighbors, the soccer coach, or our child's or grandchild's teacher.
-And the topics of concern are in our front-yard.
+Recent social scientific studies on presidential debates found that watching presidential debates "was a strong and consistent predictor of learning candidate issue knowledge" (Boyle, 2012, p.
+95) and those with more political knowledge learn more from these "information-rich" campaign events (Jennings, Warner, McKinney, Kearney, Funk, & Bramlett, 2020).
+A distinct difference between these national events and local and state-wide campaigns--candidate or issue--is the significance of place.
+When running for office or discussing legislation, constituents are our neighbors, soccer coaches, or our child's or grandchild's teacher.
+And the topics of concerns are in our front-yard.
+In essence, state-/district-wide and local debates/forums address audiences that are intimately invested in the issues discussed and they have lived experiences that formulate their standpoints.
 Consequently, we should seek out more opportunities to come together and discuss the concerns all Ohioans face.

-A goal of the Ohio Debate Commission is to encourage more of opportunities for citizens to engaged with their elected officials at all levels of the electoral process-to make it a norm to take part in open dialogue with candidates running for office or vetting legislation.
+A goal of the Ohio Debate Commission is to encourage more opportunities for citizens to engaged with their elected officials at all levels of the electoral process-to make it a norm to take part in open dialogue with candidates running for office or vetting legislation.